 Stories, from Superman to Cinderella, Hunger Games to Hannibal Lecter, are our collective wisdom.
 It’s why we read them and watch them and listen to them.

 You see, fiction isn’t about things that never happened.
-As I wrote last week, plot is just a device.
+Plot is just a device.
 The real story is about you and me, and discovering together what we are really like inside.

 And we only ever learn anything about ourselves in a crisis.